- From Field to Flavor: How Are Spices Made - February 18, 2024

 Interpreting Alcohol by Volume in Soy Sauce from a Halal Perspective

 Not every analysis concludes that the presence of alcohol in food, including in soy sauce, is haram.
+The American Halal Foundation discusses the impact of alcohol content in foods and its acceptability in halal diets, which is relevant in the context of soy sauce American Halal Foundation.
 Islamic scholars interpret the Quran and Hadiths (sayings and actions of the Prophet Muhammad) differently, which can lead to different conclusions on this.
 Some scholars argue that as long as the alcohol is naturally occurring and not enough to cause intoxication, it’s still within the realm of what’s halal.
 Others take a more conservative position, saying any alcohol presence makes the food haram, period.
 So, depending on who you ask, the answer to, “Is soy sauce halal?” could be different.

 Why Some Brands of Soy Sauce May Be Haram?